COVID-19: Need Help or Want to Help?

 The Community Services Department is now offering weekly grocery delivery for qualifying low-income families and qualifying low-income seniors in Signal Hill through the Brown Bag Distribution Program.
 Visit Brown Bag Food Distribution Program to apply.

 L.A.
-County has a free delivery service for older adults aged 60+ and individuals with disabilities who are unable to leave their home due to the COVID-19 pandemic.
+County’s Critical Delivery Service is a free delivery service for older adults aged 60+ and individuals with disabilities who are unable to leave their home due to the COVID-19 pandemic.
 This program will help vulnerable individuals get the groceries, household items, and other necessities they need during this time without having to leave the safety of their homes.
 Delivery will be available 24 hours a day, 7 days a week, at no extra cost.
 No application process is required but items must be pre-paid and ready for pickup.
 Deliveries can be scheduled by calling 1-888-863-7411 between 8:00 am and 5:00 pm, Monday through Friday.
 Please see the Program Fact Sheet (PDF) for more information.

 L.A.
 County agencies and partners that provide free groceries and meals are expanding their services during COVID-19.
 See options and find food distribution sites near you.
 Some programs also provide delivery.

 The CalFresh Program is available to all low-income Californians.
 The program issues monthly benefits on an Electronic Benefit Transfer (EBT) card.
 Food may be purchased at any grocery store or farmers market that accepts EBT cards.
 You can apply at getcalfresh.org or call 866-613-3777.